Sarah Swenson

 Sarah Swenson is an American modern dance choreographer, dancer, and teacher.
 She trained in early modern dance forms, and later studied postmodern dance.
-She began her career in the late 1980s in New York City.
-Swenson began as a student and later, a teacher at the Alvin Ailey School, and was Rehearsal Director and Performance Coach for the Alvin Ailey Student Performance Group, for which she created her first works.
+She began her career in the early 1980s in New York City, first as a student and later a teacher at the Alvin Ailey School, and was Rehearsal Director and Performance Coach for the Alvin Ailey Student Performance Group, for which she created her first works.
 She was also the Associate Artistic Director of Seraphim Dance Theatre, founded by the late Raymond C. Harris.

-From 2004 to 2011, Swenson collaborated with Simone Forti, before she became a principal stager for Forti's 1960s opus Dance Constructions in 2012, and then International Project Coordinator, following their 2015 acquisition by the Museum of Modern Art.
-Swenson also works as a director for New York-based choreographer Heidi Latsky’s On Display, a global movement installation that brings disability into public focus.
+From 2004 to 2011, Swenson collaborated with Simone Forti before becoming a principal stager for Forti's 1960s opus Dance Constructions in 2012, and then International Project Coordinator following their 2015 acquisition by the Museum of Modern Art.
+Swenson also works as a director for New York-based choreographer Heidi Latsky's On Display, a global movement installation that brings disability into public focus.

 Early life and education

 Swenson was born in Boston, Massachusetts.
 She attended Newton South High School where she majored in Theater Arts.
-She initially studied classical ballet, and age thirteen started attending the Jacob’s Pillow School where she received her first exposure to modern dance.
+She initially studied classical ballet, and at age thirteen started attending the Jacob's Pillow School where she received her first exposure to modern dance.

-She received her undergraduate education at Tisch School of the Arts, before enrolling at the Alvin Ailey School where she received a Certificate of Merit in 1985.
-In 1997, she enrolled at California State University, where she earned a Master of Fine Arts in Dance, and was the recipient of the Graduate Dean’s List Award, awarded annually to the top 1% of enrolled graduate students.
+She received her undergraduate education at Tisch School of the Arts before enrolling at the Alvin Ailey School where she received a Certificate of Merit in 1985.
+In 1997, she enrolled at California State University, where she earned a Master of Fine Arts in Dance, and was the recipient of the Graduate Dean's List Award, awarded annually to the top 1% of enrolled graduate students.